Beautiful and the Easiest to grow. Guaranteed to please.

-Available all Flavors of Banana Plants.
+Now available most all tropical flavors of Banana Plants.

 Purple Passion fruit Vine

-Big Red Sweet Papaya
+Big Red and Dwarf Sweet Papaya

-Our Return policy is Your choice of a replacement or full refund for a shipping damaged plant or any disappointment."
+Our Return policy is Your choice of a replacement or a full refund for a shipping damaged plant or any disappointment."

 Banana plants shipped only in the U.S.A.
 We sell the easiest banana plants to grow and all can be grown in full sun, part shade or inside your home by a window.
 All plants are at least 2 months old.

+GROWING INSTRUCTIONS INCLUDED.
 Our checkout is a Secure Yahoo Store.

 Need For more information, call 7:00 am to 10:00 pm or anytime to leave a message.
 321-259-9053 Bananas are one of our best sources of potassium, an essential mineral for maintaining normal blood pressure and heart function.
 Since the average banana contains a whopping 467 mg of potassium and only 1 mg of sodium, a banana a day may help to prevent high blood pressure.
 Bananas have long been recognized for their antacid effects that protect against stomach ulcers and ulcer damage.
-Could be World's Healthiest
+Could be World's Healthiest Food.

+How do bananas grow?
 A banana plant takes about 9 months to grow up and produce a bunch of bananas.
 Then the mother plant dies.
-But around the base of it are many suckers, little baby plants.
+But around the base of it are many suckers, baby plants.

 At the base of a banana plant, under the ground, is a big rhizome, called the corm.

 The corm has growing points and they turn into new suckers.
-These suckers can be taken off and transplanted, and one or two can be left in position to replace the mother plant.
+These suckers can be taken off and transplanted, and one or two can be left in a position to replace the mother plant.

 Great, so now you know what to do once you have bananas growing in your garden, but how do you start?

 How to get started growing bananas.
 Bananas can handle extreme heat (if they have enough water), but they don't like it.
 They can handle cool weather for a short while, but they don't like that either.

 You can also cut the whole bunch and hang it somewhere if you need to protect it from possums or birds or other thieves.
-But then all bananas will ripen at once!
+But then all the bananas will ripen at once!
 So be prepared.
 You can preserve bananas for use in cooking and baking by peeling and freezing them.
 Or, to preserve them for eating, peel, split in half lengthwise and dry them.